IGB190/igb190.github.io/_pages/documentation/class-itempickup.md

 {: .no_toc }
 The ItemPickup class is used to control the generation of item pickups.

+{: .note }
+You are not required to write any code in this unit.
+It is recommended that you instead use the provided visual scripting system in this unit.
+If you want to implement logic that cannot easily be handled by that system though, this documentation should help you better understand the code and classes in the project.

 ![Image of the Monster Attributes](../assets/item-pickup-1.jpg)

 ---